 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X Mark II and Sony Alpha A5100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G7X Mark II and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the G7X Mark II followed on from the Canon G7 X. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+The A5100 is a recent model that features in the current product line-up of Sony.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon G7 X Mark II better than the Sony A5100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.